Mart Poom

-Mart Poom (born 3 February 1972) is an Estonian football coach and former professional player who is regarded as one of the greatest Estonian footballers of all time.
+Mart Aro Poom (born 3 February 1972) is an Estonian football coach and former professional player who is regarded as one of the greatest Estonian footballers of all time.
 He is the goalkeeping coach of the Estonia national team.

 Poom played as a goalkeeper for Lõvid, Sport Tallinn, KuPS, Flora, Wil, Portsmouth, Derby County, Sunderland, Arsenal, and Watford.
 Poom made his international debut on 3 June 1992 in the Estonia national team's first official match since restoration of independence, a 1–1 draw against Slovenia in a friendly.
 He made a total of 120 appearances for Estonia and was the team's captain.
 Poom won the Estonian Footballer of the Year award six times, in 1993, 1994, 1997, 1998, 2000 and 2003, the second highest number of times won, behind only Ragnar Klavan.
 In November 2003, Poom was named Estonia's Golden Player.
 He ended his career on 10 June 2009, after a 0–0 draw against Portugal.

 Early life

-Poom was born in Tallinn and grew up in Mustamäe.
-He graduated from the Tallinn Secondary School No. 49 with a gold medal and enrolled at the Tallinn University of Technology, but didn't finish his studies, focusing on football.
+Mart Aro Poom was born on 3 February 1972 in Tallinn, and grew up in Mustamäe.
+He graduated from the Tallinn Secondary School No. 49 with a gold medal and enrolled at the Tallinn University of Technology, but did not finish his studies, focusing on football.